Hannahglover/Hannahglover/README.md

 Previously a PhD student at the University of Sydney<br>
 <i>Molecular mechanisms of L-proline in regulating pluripotent states in mouse embryonic stem cells</br>
-Statistical modelling
+Statistical modelling</br>
-RNAseq of cell states along the pluripotency continuum
+RNAseq of cell states along the pluripotency continuum</i>